fesuard/SmallerJSProjects/README.md

 Dice Roller – Roll a virtual dice and get a random number Number Guessing Game – Try to guess the correct number with hints, using window prompt and alerts Number Guessing Game v2 – Try to guess the correct number with hints, you set up your guessing range, previous guesses are tracked and displayed, after you guessed the number the game is reset
+Random Password Generator - It generates a random password based on your allowed characters, and logs it in the console.
 More mini-projects coming soon!